'Mike Borrowed My Credibility And Abused It': Fired Bloomberg Campaign Workers Speak

 Asked how he feels now about the assurances he made as a recruiter to potential staffers, Jethwani said, "Mike borrowed my credibility and abused it in that moment."

 "Any time a candidate takes on staff, the staff executing that candidate's message utilize their own credibility to carry that message.
 That's how persuasive organizing really works," Jethwani said.
-"Or even, in the hiring process it's, 'This candidate assured me that I have a job through November, and you have a job through November, so that's why I am assuring you that you have a job through November.'"
+"Or even, in the hiring process it's 'this candidate assured me that I have a job through November, and you have a job through November, so that's why I am assuring you that you have a job through November.'"

 Former field organizers for Bloomberg's campaign have filed proposed class action lawsuits, where these complaints have been detailed in court documents.
-Donna Wood filed the first breach of contract suit last month.
+Wood filed the first breach of contract suit last month.
 (View a second proposed class action lawsuit against the campaign here.)

-It's now grown from one plaintiff to roughly 80.
+It has grown from one plaintiff to roughly 80.

 The complaint in Wood's case alleges that the Bloomberg campaign "deprived [staff] of promised income and health care benefits, leaving them and their families potentially uninsured in the face of a global pandemic."